tsuckow/node-zwave-js/packages/zwave-js/api.md

 // src/lib/driver/Driver.ts:5576:5 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
 // src/lib/driver/Driver.ts:5577:5 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
 // src/lib/driver/Driver.ts:5713:5 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// src/lib/driver/ZWaveOptions.ts:273:120 - (tsdoc-escape-greater-than) The ">" character should be escaped using a backslash to avoid confusion with an HTML tag
-// src/lib/node/Node.ts:913:2 - (ae-missing-getter) The property "associations" has a setter but no getter.
+// src/lib/node/Node.ts:918:2 - (ae-missing-getter) The property "associations" has a setter but no getter.
-// src/lib/node/Node.ts:1004:2 - (ae-missing-getter) The property "deviceConfigHash" has a setter but no getter.
+// src/lib/node/Node.ts:1009:2 - (ae-missing-getter) The property "deviceConfigHash" has a setter but no getter.
-// src/lib/node/Node.ts:2892:5 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// src/lib/node/Node.ts:2897:5 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// src/lib/zniffer/Zniffer.ts:562:5 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// src/lib/zniffer/Zniffer.ts:620:5 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// src/lib/zniffer/Zniffer.ts:563:5 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// src/lib/zniffer/Zniffer.ts:621:5 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen

 // (No @packageDocumentation comment for this package)